spotweb/spotweb/docs/internal-nntp-migration.md

 # Internal NNTP migration architecture

-This private branch replaces the remaining PEAR-derived NNTP stack with a single internal Spotweb NNTP layer.
-It is not an upstream PR and is not a production deployment approval.
+This branch replaces the remaining PEAR-derived NNTP stack with a single internal Spotweb NNTP layer.
+It is structured for upstream review and keeps all protocol handling in one reusable implementation.

 ## Dependency map